bananabrann/tv-brannan-cloud/README.md

-# tv.brannan.cloud
+# Grandma's TV

-This project is a simple website to make navigating to various streaming services simple and easy.
-This site is loaded directly onto a microprocessor, and is opened automatically when they turn their TV on.
+A simple project to make navigating to various streaming services simple and easy for my grandma.
+This site is loaded directly onto a microprocessor behind their TV (it's secretly just a website, don't tell her) and is opened automatically when they turn their TV on.

-# Setting up your dev environment

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-After cloning and installing dependencies, simply call `npm start` or `npm run dev`.

-## How to deploy

-The project uses DigitalOcean for its hosting, and is configured to **automatically deploy from the main branch.**
+As of 1.1.0, tv.brannan.cloud now has a ChatGPT-powered chat bot that enables grandma to type the name of a show, and if it's a valid show on Netflix or Youtube, have the option to instantly navigate to the show on the website.

+## Deploying this app

+> Readme section WIP

+## SvelteKit development commands

+##### Build script

+`npm run build`

+##### Preview production build

+`npm run preview`

+##### Start development build

+`npm run dev`, or if you're cool, `npm run dev -- --open`

+You can preview the production build with `npm run preview`.

+> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Learn more
+## Common errors

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) or repo [Create React App](https://github.com/facebook/create-react-app).
-All the base scripts are available.
+### SOME_SECRET_HERE" is not exported by "$env/static/private", imported by "src/lib/server/{file}"
+> Solution WIP